SmileIsThinking/Simplified-Chord/project2/README.md

 * **Message.h** - class Message is used to as lookup message between nodes. class KeyValue is used as insert message to nodes.
 * **Node.cpp** - lookup and insert functions are implemented here as the communication between nodes.
 * **Chord.cpp** - Play a role of "Router".
 Routing message to another node according to "nextHop" in message.
 Provide API for users.
+* **test.cpp** - randomly generated nodes/keys/values to demonstrate its correctness and efficiency.

 ## API provided
 ### Chord Operation